microbiomedata/nmdc-runtime/README.md

 http://127.0.0.1:8000/redoc/.

-*  NOTE: Any time you add or change requirements in requirements/main.in or requirements/dev.in, you must run:
+\* Note: Any time you add or change requirements in requirements/main.in or requirements/dev.in, you must run:
 ```
 pip-compile --build-isolation --allow-unsafe --resolver=backtracking --strip-extras --output-file requirements/[main|dev].txt requirements/[main|dev].in
 ```